-- Fully support the implementation of the E&S Policy; - Prepare, implement and manage the EPC Contractor/O&M Company project specific ESMS; - Engage with the project management regularly in regard to E&S issues, risks and compliance management; - Oversee and ensure execution of the environmental and social management programmes by other project parties (such as sub-contractors and key suppliers); - Review EPC Contractor/O&M Company personnel, qualifications, competency and environmental performance; - Monitor the Project to ensure environmental and social compliance (including for sub-contractors and supplier - as per the scope of the ESMS); - Advise management on matters pertaining to the environmental and/or social elements; - Investigate environmental and social issues, incidents and non-conformances, implement corrective actions and report those to the management/relevant authorities; - Maintain applicable environmental and social records as required by the ESMS (e.g. incident registers, NCR reports, corrective action reports, grievance register etc.); - Ensure monitoring programmes are implemented by qualified personnel and report the results to the Project management for review and as a basis for continuous improvement; - Display and monitor site bulletin boards to ensure they remain 'live' and 'up-to-date' with relevant environmental & social information;
+- Ensure that the E&S management plans and policies provided herein and within the ESAP are prepared and implemented in accordance with the lenders' requirements. - Fully support the implementation of the PC E&S Policy; - Prepare, implement and manage the EPC Contractor / O&M Company project specific ESMS; - Engage with the PC HSE Manager regularly in regard to E&S management; - Oversee and ensure execution of the environmental and social management programmes by other project parties (such as sub-contractors and key suppliers); - Review EPC Contractor/ O&M Company personnel, qualifications, competency and environmental performance; - Monitor the Project to ensure environmental and social compliance (including for sub-contractors and supplier - as per the scope of the ESMS); - Advise management on matters pertaining to the environmental and/or social elements; - Investigate environmental and social issues, incidents and non-conformances, implement corrective actions and report those to the management/relevant authorities; - Maintain applicable environmental and social records as required by the ESMS (e.g. incident registers, NCR reports, corrective action reports, grievance register etc.); - Ensure monitoring programmes are implemented by qualified personnel and report the results to the Project management for review and as a basis for continuous improvement;

-- Coordinate, plan, formulate and/or deliver environmental and social induction training to all project personnel (including subcontractors) as well as regular toolbox talk environmental training sessions; - Organise programmes and activities to promote environmentally responsible conduct in the prevention of injury, ill health and environmental impact throughout the workforce; - Stop any unsafe activity which is not compliant with environmental legislation or lender requirements, and correct such work practice and/or conditions before allowing work to resume/commence; - Act as point of contact for any sub-contractor with regard to environmental issues; - Ensure that each sub-contractor is aware, compliant and implementing the requirements of the ESMPs; - Review subcontractor's personnel, qualifications, competency and environmental performance; and - Undertake regular internal ESMS audits to assess compliance and implement corrective & preventative actions - audits are to include all sub-contractors at the project.
+- Display and monitor site bulletin boards to ensure they remain 'live' and 'up-to-date' with relevant environmental & social information; - Coordinate, plan, formulate and/or deliver environmental and social induction training to all project personnel (including subcontractors) as well as regular toolbox talk environmental training sessions; - Organise programmes and activities to promote environmentally responsible conduct in the prevention of injury, ill health and environmental impact throughout the workforce; - Stop any unsafe activity which is not compliant with environmental legislation or lender requirements, and correct such work practice and/or conditions before allowing work to resume/commence; - Act as point of contact for any sub-contractor with regard to environmental issues; - Ensure that each sub-contractor is aware, compliant and implementing the requirements of the ESMPs; - Review subcontractor's personnel, qualifications, competency and environmental performance; and - Undertake regular internal ESMS audits to assess compliance and implement corrective & preventative actions - audits are to include all sub-contractors at the project.